IBM-Cloud/cf-nodejs-c2c-demo/README.md

 - Hostname fills out automatically and can stay like this
 - choose Domain, Region/Location, Organisation and Space ... for Lite-Edition can stay on defaults: Domain: eu-gb.bluemix.net, Region: London, default org and space
 - Tags: add "guestbook" -> helps you to find your resources better
 - Choose: Pricing Plan ...
-Lite is enough -> select Memory: 64 or 128 MB
+Lite is enough -> select Memory: 64MB or 128MB
 - Click on "Create" (blue button, right bottom corner)
 - => CloudFoundry App has been created
 - (Redirect to the Getting Started page of the Application)